iamdcj/javascripts/types/symbol/README.md

 #### __Using Symbols__

-Symbols are useful for generating unique object keys, and storing private data.
+Symbols are useful for generating unique object keys or values, and storing 'private' members in our objects.

 ### Unique Keys
 Each time a property is added to an object using a `symbol` it will always be unique; there is no danger of naming collisions.